Wrongful death lawsuit funding

 Getting funding without an attorney’s representation.

 It’s not unusual for plaintiffs to not have money to afford court representation, and it’s nothing to worry about.
-There are attorneys who would gladly take your case on contingency.
-Working on contingency means that the attorney will only get paid when you win your wrongful death case, and the award is paid.
+Some attorneys would gladly take your case on contingency.
+Working on contingency means that the attorney will only get paid when you win your wrongful death case and the award is paid.

-Usually, you would have to reach an agreement on how much the attorney will be paid, and it’s usually one third of the potential settlement value.
+Usually, you would have to agree on how much the attorney will be paid, and it’s usually one-third of the potential settlement value.

 After you have an attorney’s representation, you can apply for a wrongful death lawsuit settlement loan to cover your financial demands.

-Defense attorneys and defendant’s insurance companies would do whatever it takes to make you drop your case and take a low settlement.
+Defense attorneys and the defendant’s insurance companies would do whatever it takes to make you drop your case and take a low settlement.
 They often disguise their intentions by claiming to save you the stress of court proceedings.
-This money offered are ways to put you under pressure and do their bidding.
+This money offered is a way to put you under pressure and do their bidding.
 If you are considering their offers before hiring an attorney, remember, it’s a rip-off.

 At Baker Street Funding, we offer both pre-settlement and post-settlement lawsuit loans for wrongful death cases.
 We are here to keep you afloat and also buy your attorney enough time to build a strong case.

-We offer 10% of the potential wrongful death settlement value depending when your case will settle, and 30% of the settlement if the wrongful death settled case hasn’t been paid.
+We offer 10% of the potential wrongful death settlement value depending on when your case will settle and 30% of the settlement if the wrongful death settled case hasn’t been paid.

-What we provide at Baker Street Funding are not loans in the real sense of the word “loans”.
-They are cash advances intended to offer financial support during and after your wrongful death lawsuit.
+What we provide at Baker Street Funding are not loans in the real sense of the word “loans.”
+They are non-recourse cash advances intended to offer financial support during and after your wrongful death lawsuit.